Learn about the history of Hip-Hop and write love poems with writer, poet, and youth worker Sam Arriozola.

-Sam (she/her/hers) is a Chicana writer and youth worker from the Chicagoland-area.
+Samantha Arriozola (she/her/hers) is a Chicana writer and youth worker from the Chicagoland-area.
 She has spent the past seven years working within nonprofit spaces and community centers in Madison, WI and NYC.
 Sam received her B.A. in English-Creative Writing as a proud member of the 8th Cohort of First Wave -- a Hip-Hop and urban arts full-tuition scholarship program at UW-Madison, centering the pursuit of higher education with arts, academics, and activism.
 Sam is a poet with roots in the world of spoken word poetry and slam, a background which has carried over in coaching young spoken word artists to compete in the Brave New Voices International Youth Poetry Slam Festival in 2017 and 2018.
 Most recently, Sam has been working with Writopia Lab as a private tutor, workshop instructor, and even went to camp for the first time since she was 10 this past summer.
 Sam's poetry has been published in Pinwheel Journal (2018) and Cutthroat Journal: Contemporary Chicanx Writers Anthology (2020).
-Sam lives in Queens with her human and plant roommates, editing both her own and fellow writers' work with dark roast coffee in her mug (and maybe some non-dairy creamer and honey).
+Sam lives in Queens with her human and plant roommates, editing both her own and fellow writers' work with chamomile tea.
+She is a current fellow at Girls Write Now.

 Unlock your creative power and explore your gender identity with 5 prompts in honor of Women’s History Month!

 The Love of Hip-Hop Playlist: Friday Night Salon Style

 A sonnet is basically a chorus, and Shakespeare was basically a rapper.
 But Shakespeare’s got NOTHING on a SZA and Isaiah Rashad collab.
 Well, at least that’s what our Friday Night Salon guest author, poet—and Girls Write Now Fellow!—Sam Arriozola, thinks.